ShashankDongre/Realty-to-Reality---Find-your-dream-home-here-/README.md

 Future Scope:
 •	Dataset can be used as a practical use case for users looking to buy a property by doing a comparative analysis of preferred parameters
 •	Expansion of the database by including the Boston Combined Statistical Area, Northeast Megalopolis, or Northeast Corridor (world's largest megalopolis in terms of economic output, 2nd largest in terms of number of residents)
-•	Creation of an automated data pipeline for ease of access to information, insights, and decision making
+•	Creation of an automated data pipeline for ease of access to information, insights, and decision-making
 •	(Potential) Apply machine learning model for predictions